Microsoft, GitHub, GitLab & BitBucket reset to SSH keys

 Keys

-In a post at her blog on Monday, Axosoft reported that versions 7.6.x, 7.7.x and 8.0.0 of the GitKraken app used a library with “keypair” to generate SSH keys that allow developers to connect their GitKraken app to accounts on Azure DevOps, GitHub, GitLab, BitBucket, or any others hosting Git source code.
+In a post at her blog On Monday, Axosoft reported that versions 7.6.x, 7.7.x, and 8.0.0 of the GitKraken app used a library called "keypair" to create SSH keys that allow developers to link the GitKraken app to accounts on Azure DevOps, GitHub, GitLab, BitBucket services or any other Git source code hosting servers.

 Axosoft reported that earlier versions of this library produced low-entropy RSA keys, which means that attackers could use the library, under certain conditions, to create duplicate SSH keys.